Chandraprabhasahu/Data-Analytics-Process/README.md

 # Data Analytics Process – Real-Life Application

-This repository contains a creative and relatable explanation of the **Data Analytics Process** using a real-life example: a simple shopping experience.
+This repository contains a creative and relatable explanation of the **Data Analytics Process** using real-life examples.
 The objective of this assignment is to understand the core stages of data analytics through everyday decision-making and illustrate how we unconsciously apply these steps in our routine.

 ---